 - Subd.
 1. Generally.
-Every petition filed with the court in a juvenile protection matter, or a sworn affidavit accompanying such petition, shall contain: - (a) a statement of facts that, if proven, would support the relief requested in the petition; - (b) the child's name, date of birth, race, gender, current address unless stating the address would endanger the child or seriously risk disruption of the current placemen, and, if the child is believed to be an Indian child, the name of the child's tribe; - (c) the names, race, dates of birth, residences, and post office addresses of the child's parents when known, and, if the child is believed to be an Indian child, the name of the child's tribe; - (d) the name, residence, and post office address of the child's legal custodian, the person having custody or control of the child, the nearest known relative if no parent or legal custodian can be found, and, if the child is believed to be an Indian child, the name and post office address of the child's Indian custodian, if any, and the Indian custodian's tribal affiliation; - (e) the name, residence, and post office address of the spouse of the child; - (f) the statutory grounds on which the petition is based, together with a recitation of the relevant portion of the subdivision(s); - (g) a statement regarding the applicability of the Indian Child Welfare Act; - (h) the names and addresses of the parties identified in Rule 21, as well as a statement designating them as parties; - (i) the names and addresses of the participants identified in Rule 22, as well as a statement designating them as participants; - (j) if the child is believed to be an Indian child, a statement regarding:
+Every petition filed with the court in a juvenile protection matter, or a sworn affidavit accompanying such petition, shall contain: - (a) a statement of facts that, if proven, would support the relief requested in the petition; - (b) the child's name, date of birth, race, gender, current address unless stating the address would endanger the child or seriously risk disruption of the current placement, and, if the child is believed to be an Indian child, the name of the child's tribe; - (c) the names, race, dates of birth, residences, and post office addresses of the child's parents when known;

-- (1) the specific actions that have been taken to prevent the child's removal from, and to safely return the child to, the custody of the parents or Indian custodian; - (2) whether the residence of the child is believed to be on an Indian reservation and, if so, the name of the reservation; - (3) whether the child is a ward of a tribal court and, if so, the name of the tribe; and - (4) whether the child's tribe has exclusive jurisdiction pursuant to 25 U.S.C. § 1911(a).
+- (d) the name, residence, and post office address of the child's legal custodian, the person having custody or control of the child, the nearest known relative if no parent or legal custodian can be found, and, if the child is believed to be an Indian child, the name and post office address of the child's Indian custodian, if any, and the Indian custodian's tribal affiliation; - (e) the name, residence, and post office address of the spouse of the child; - (f) the statutory grounds on which the petition is based, together with a recitation of the relevant portion of the subdivision(s); - (g) a statement regarding the applicability of the Indian Child Welfare Act; - (h) the names and addresses of the parties identified in Rule 21, as well as a statement designating them as parties; - (i) the names and addresses of the participants identified in Rule 22, as well as a statement designating them as participants; - (j) if the child is believed to be an Indian child, a statement regarding: - (1) the specific actions that have been taken to prevent the child's removal from, and to safely return the child to, the custody of the parents or Indian custodian; - (2) whether the residence of the child is believed to be on an Indian reservation and, if so, the name of the reservation; - (3) whether the child is a ward of a tribal court and, if so, the name of the tribe; and - (4) whether the child's tribe has exclusive jurisdiction pursuant to 25 U.S.C. section 1911(a); and - (k) when appropriate under the circumstances of the case, notice that: - (1) a proceeding to establish a parent and child relationship or to declare the nonexistence of a parent and child relationship may be brought at the same time as the juvenile protection matter; and - (2) parents may apply for parentage establishment and child support services through the county child support agency.